 - What about building a deck and if it is less than 600mm off the ground?
 In some municipal jurisdictions, you won’t need a building permit.

 - The windows are really old and you want to replace the windows, what then?
 Again, no building permit is required as this is considered to be building maintenance.
-Same thing for replacing a door.
+Same thing as replacing a door.

 - Replacing the siding on a house would normally not require a permit unless the material used was heavy enough to require additional support.
 For example, replacing vinyl siding with brick veneer would require a building permit.
 In some cases, the brick, or stone veneer is very thin and requires no additional support.
 No building permit is required.

-However, here is when a permit may be required:
+Examples of when a permit may be required:

 - Any change to plumbing where a fixture is being added or relocated would require a permit.

 - The addition of a fuel-burning appliance such as a wood stove or built-in space heater or fireplace would require a permit.

 - Any change to a building where walls are being removed or relocated would require a permit.